 Another study by the AAA Foundation for Traffic Safety concludes that video-based technologies can prevent 63,000 truck crashes.
 This equates to an annual savings of 5.73 billion in the industry.

 2. Prioritize driver training

 Make sure that drivers understand the unique challenges that they face during winters.
-Driver training programs should be initiated with a special focus on the upcoming winter season.
+Driver training programs should be initiated with a special focus on the winter season.